-The Ghana Priorities project will work with stakeholders across the country to find, analyze, rank and disseminate the best solutions for the country.
+The Ghana Priorities project worked with stakeholders across the country to find, analyze, rank, and disseminate the best solutions for the country.

-We will engage people and institutions from all parts of society, through newspapers, radio, and TV, along with NGOs, decision makers, sector experts, and businesses to propose the most relevant solutions to these challenges.
-We will commission some of the best economists in Ghana and around the world to calculate the social, environmental and economic costs and benefits of these proposals, producing groundbreaking new research which will not only highlight smart policies in each specific area but would produce a menu of spending options.
+We engaged people and institutions from all parts of society, through newspapers, radio, and TV, along with NGOs, decision-makers, sector experts, and businesses to propose the most relevant solutions to these challenges.
+We commissioned some of the best economists in Ghana and around the world to calculate the social, environmental, and economic costs and benefits of these proposals, producing groundbreaking new research that not only highlights smart policies in each specific area but produces a menu of spending options.

-We will then ask everyone - from Nobel Laureates to everyday citizens - to set their priorities for the country, sparking a nationwide conversation about what are the most effective and efficient solutions are for Ghana.
+After the groundbreaking new research was available, we asked everyone - from Nobel Laureates to everyday citizens - to set their priorities for the state, sparking a nationwide conversation about what the most effective and efficient solutions are for Ghana.

 An eminent panel of seven distinguished economists met in Accra to evaluate more than 1000 pages of research across all sectors of government.
 The panel includes Finance Minister Mr. Ken Ofori-Atta, Planning Minister Prof. George Gyan-Baffour, former Finance Minister Prof. Kwesi Botchwey, Prof. Augustin Fosu from the University of Ghana, Prof. Ernest Aryeetey, Secretary-General of the African Research Universities Alliance, Prof. Eugenia Amporfu from KNUST, and the Nobel Laureate economist, Prof. Finn Kydland.